mdetrick-onesky/movie-database-anthony-glyadchenko/README.md

 # How it works

 The user's search query will search against the `movies`, `tv`, and `person` endpoints in **The Movie Database API**.
 The results are displayed in a single list in which the list is sorted in descending order by `vote_average`.
-The `Movie` and `TV` entities already contain a `vote_average` proeprty, but the vote average for the Person entity needs to be a calculated value.
+The `Movie` and `TV` entities already contain a `vote_average` property, but the vote average for the Person entity needs to be a calculated value.
 The calculation is the average `vote_average` of all entities in the `known_for` array.

 # API